aemonge/aemonge/cheatsheet.md

 ## 🔥 PyTorch

-### Save from tensor image to a file, without any axis just the content
+### Save from tensor image to a file, without any axis the content

 ```python
 import matplotlib.pyplot as pyplot